The Notre Dame Cathedral Bees Survived The Fire Which Destroyed The Roof

-The crowds of people gathered in Paris, watching as the Notre Dame Cathedral spires burned and collapsed worried about the medieval building, the relics and the bees.
+The crowds of people gathered in Paris, watching as the Notre Dame Cathedral spires burned and collapsed worried about the medieval building, the relics, and the bees.
 On the roof of the 800-year-old church are three hives where bees are kept to make honey.

 The New York Post says that those who know about the bees feared that the hives had collapsed with the segment of the roof, and even if the housing didn’t fall, they thought for sure that the bees and their hives were killed by the heat and the flames.